-We have substantially completed our audit of New Forest National Park Authority (the Authority) for the year ended 31 March 2018.
+We have substantially completed our audit of New Forest National Park Authority for the year ended 31 March 2019.

-We confirm that we expect to issue an unqualified audit opinion on the financial statements in the form that appears in Section 3, before the statutory deadline of 31 July 2018.
+Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form that appears in Section 4, before the statutory deadline of 31 July 2019.
 We also have no matters to report on your arrangements to secure economy, efficiency and effectiveness in your use of resources.